 Children’s Mental Health Week

-This Children's Mental Health Week, we are asking people to Dress to Express on Friday 10th February.
-The idea is simple – wear a colourful outfit to express yourself and donate £2 which we will split between Place 2 Be and Lady Bankes Primary School to support Children's Mental Health and Wellbeing.
+We will be acknowledging this week with Dress to Express – wear a colourful outfit to express yourself and donate £2 which we will split between Place 2 Be and Lady Bankes Primary School to support Children's Mental Health and Wellbeing.
 Children and staff can wear their favourite colour or a unique outfit to express how they are feeling, it can be as simple or elaborate as you like!
-Dress to Express is an opportunity for self-expression and celebrating a diverse range of emotions.
+Dress to Express is an opportunity for self-expression.

 Useful websites, strategies and resources.